tier4/AWSIM/docs/Components/Environment/PointCloudMapper/index.md

 ## Sample Scene
 `PointCloudMappingDemo.unity` is a sample scene for `PointCloudMapper`.
 You need to setup OSM data and 3D model map of the area according to the above steps.

-## LiDAR Sensor integration

-### Other LiDAR libraries

-For now only works with `RGLMappingAdapter`.
-Will support other LiDAR libraries in the future.